Posters and banners

 - Prioritise the information.
 If all the writing on your poster is the same size it is hard for people to work out quickly what the most important details are, and they are less likely to read it at all.
 Decide what is most important, such as the title of your event, and put that in the biggest font size.
 Information that people will only need once they are already interested, such as the time that your event starts, can be in much smaller letters.
 Also think about this when deciding what order to put things on the poster.
 People generally read English from top to bottom and left to right.
 Details that you place above or to the left of the main message on your poster are likely to be missed.

 Have a look at our artwork tips for more information about getting the best results from your printing at the Resource Centre.

-We also have a banner laminator which you can use to laminate your banners.
+Our banner paper is 297 x 1200 mm.
+We have a banner laminator which you can use to laminate your paper banners.